Last updated: May 5, 2026

 What it is: The Frail Elder Waiver is a MassHealth home-and-community waiver for people age 60 and older who qualify for nursing facility care but want to live at home.

 Who can get it or use it: Public MassHealth materials say FEW applicants must meet both clinical and financial rules.
 The 2026 FEW fact sheet says income must be at or below 300% of the SSI federal benefit rate, or $2,982 a month in 2026.
-MassHealth materials on waiver eligibility also say an individual must usually have countable assets of $2,000 or less, with higher protections for some married applicants.
+MassHealth’s HCBS waiver rules also list a $2,000 countable asset limit for the applicant, with higher protections for some married applicants.

 How it helps: FEW can bring long-term services into the home and is often the right next step when the senior is close to nursing-home level care.
 But it is not Massachusetts’ simple “pay your daughter” program.
 It is mainly a way to qualify for and organize supports that help the person stay at home.

 How to apply or use it: Call MassOptions and ask for your local Aging Services Access Point to start the clinical screening.
-For the financial side, use the MassHealth application for seniors and people who need long-term-care services.
+For the financial side, use the MassHealth long-term care application.

 Who can get it or use it: The public Home Care page says applicants must be living at home in Massachusetts and not in an institution or certified assisted living setting.
 The cost of services can depend on income.
-The CDC statute says an eligible consumer can select, hire, manage, and dismiss the worker, and the current law clearly says the surrogate cannot also be the paid CDC worker.
+The CDC statute says an eligible consumer can select, hire, manage, and dismiss the worker.
+Current law clearly says the surrogate cannot also be the paid CDC worker.

 How it helps: This is the best non-Medicaid place to ask for help when the senior is over income for MassHealth, is waiting for a waiver decision, or just needs support fast.
 It may also be a bridge while you work on AFC or PCA.
 The public statewide CDC details are still much thinner than the public PCA and AFC rules, so families need to ask sharper questions here.